 Drass War Memorial at Drass near Kargil is something that we have all heard of.
 We are from a generation that has lived through the Kargil War in 1999.
-We know heroes of this war and we relate to them.
-And we have seen the visuals of Kargil War & Drass War Memorial on Television.
+We know the heroes of this war and we relate to them.
+And we have seen the visuals of the war & the war memorial on television.

 Drass War Memorial

 The peaks that were captured during the Kargil war, surround this war memorial.
 I stood in the middle of the pathway called Vijaypath and looked around.
 In my head, I could see bullets flying around.
 I am sure it was more filmi imagination and there is no way I can feel how it feels to be in the line of fire.
 The reality is that this place is a constant war zone.
-Every other day we hear of war like exchanges in these hills.
-To be a common tourist here is just getting a glimpse of the environment.
+Every other day we hear of warlike exchanges in these hills.
+To be a common tourist here is just to get a glimpse of the environment.

-We walked towards the Amar Jawan Jyoti – the eternal flame that is dedicated to all those soldiers who lost their lives in the Kargil war.
-As we reached closer, we heard a soldier explaining the Kargil war and sharing stories of all those who lost their lives.
+We walked towards the Amar Jawan Jyoti – the eternal flame that is dedicated to all those soldiers who lost their lives in the war there.
+As we reached closer, we heard a soldier explaining the war and sharing stories of all those who lost their lives.
 His voice had pride – knowing well that his name could well be the next in line.
-After a brief story, he asked us to look left where the memorial stones commemorate each soldier who died here.
+After a brief story, he asked us to look left where the memorial stones commemorate each soldier who died there.
 Then he asked us to look right at Manoj Pandey Gallery where war remains can be seen.

-Veer Bhumi or the Memorial Stones at Drass War Memorial
+Veer Bhumi or the Memorial Stones at Drass War Memorial, Kargil

 A sculpture here celebrated the victory with soldiers holding the tricolor flag of India high against a mighty hill.